-During the current year, the company approved new share-based compensation incentive plan for certain key employees applicable from 01 May 2023G.
+During the year ended 31 December 2023, the Company approved share-based compensation incentive plan for certain key employees applicable from 01 May 2023G.
 The plan entitles the eligible employees to receive specific number of shares on the dates specified in the plan.
 The award for grant was granted for nil consideration.
 The fair value of the grant was determined by reference to the market value of the Company's ordinary shares on the date of grant for equity-settled awards i.e. 30 April 2023G.